-Covered individual: an eligible in-school youth, or an eligible out-of-school youth who is low income and meets one of the following criteria:

-- a.
-Has a secondary school diploma or its recognized equivalent and is basic skills deficient or an English language learner; or - Requires additional assistance to enter or complete an educational program or to secure or hold employment.
+- 1. An in-school youth, or - 2.
+An out-of-school youth who is low income and meets one of the following criteria: - a.
+Has a secondary school diploma or its recognized equivalent and is basic skills deficient or an English language learner; or - b.
+Requires additional assistance to enter or complete an educational program or to secure or hold employment.